JUNE 30, 2009 NEW LEASE ON LIFE

-Today is Juneteenth, the anniversary of the day in 1865 when, more than two months after the conclusion of the Civil War, slaves in Texas were finally told that they had been emancipated by a proclamation from President Lincoln 2½ years earlier.
+Today is Juneteenth, the anniversary of the day in 1865 when, more than two months after the conclusion of the Civil War, slaves in Texas were finally told that they had been emancipated by a proclamation that President Lincoln had issued 2½ years earlier.

 Gilbert Cruz wrote in Time last year, Advocates say Juneteenth is as deserving of recognition as Independence Day.
 We may have gotten there in different ways and at different times, says [the Rev. Ronald V.] Meyers of blacks and whites, but you can't really celebrate freedom in America by just going with the Fourth of July.

-Ms. Morrison wrote in 1989, There is no place you or I can go, to think about or not think about, to summon the presences of, or recollect the absences of slaves; nothing that reminds us of the ones who made the journey and of those who did not make it.
-There is no suitable memorial or plaque or wreath or wall or park or skyscraper lobby.
-Theres no 300-foot tower.
-Theres no small bench by the road.
+Nobel laureate Toni Morrison grew up in Lorain, Ohio, ten miles north of Oberlin College.
+She wrote in 1989, There is no place you or I can go, to think about or not think about, to summon the presences of, or recollect the absences of slaves; nothing that reminds us of the ones who made the journey and of those who did not make it.
+There is no suitable memorial, or plaque, or wreath.

 JUNE 13, 2009 TODAY IS SATURDAY